romansorin/pdf-to-text/README.md

 Converts a batch of PDF files to text, with optional keyword matching to move matches into a separate directory using the [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) and [pdf2image](https://github.com/Belval/pdf2image) packages.

+pdf-to-text was originally built as an afternoon project to aid a close friend in quickly locating relevant information after receiving several thousands of PDFs in an open records request.

 ## Installation

 Docker is used to build and run pdf-to-text.
 To install, verify that you have [Docker](https://www.docker.com) installed, and build the image: